opengeospatial/geopackage/README.md

 be incorporated into the formal OGC GeoPackage standards document and that all copyright and intellectual property shall be vested to the OGC.

+The GeoPackage Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the specification, but is working to do as much GeoPackage work in public as possible.

 The Geopackage SWG currently has the following email lists:
-   - geopackage.swg@lists.opengeospatial.org -- [sign up here](https://lists.opengeospatial.org/mailman/listinfo/geopackage.swg)
-      - Private List
-      - Access controlled archives
-      - Requires membership and Observer Agreement to protect IPR
    - geopackage@lists.opengeospatial.org -- [sign up here](https://lists.opengeospatial.org/mailman/listinfo/geopackage)
       - Public List
       - Open archives
       - No Intellectual Property items should be discussed here.
+   - geopackage.swg@lists.opengeospatial.org -- [sign up here](https://lists.opengeospatial.org/mailman/listinfo/geopackage.swg)
+      - Private List
+      - Access controlled archives
+      - Requires OGC membership and Observer Agreement to protect IPR (intellectual property rights)

 Editing and commenting
 ----------------------